 That said, Temple deserves every ounce of praise she has gotten for this performance.
 Wringing coherence out of a character like this is a tall order.
 At one point she complains when her brother switches off a Wile E. Coyote cartoon (or the closest thing these filmmakers could license) because she “wanted to see how it turns out” – a line I had to rewind and watch again just to confirm I’d heard it correctly.
 When Chris (whom Hirsch plays as every bit the incorrigible fuckup that he is) delivers an antiheroic tryhard speech about how he would’ve done things differently if he’d known how it would turn out, Temple busts out a bemused,”No!” – not like “No, I forgive you, don’t feel bad”, but “No, I don’t believe you, and also who cares?”
 At times, Temple’s performance calls to mind Margot Robbie‘s Harley Quinn.
 You just can’t feel too bad about someone too innocent to ever see themselves as a villain.
 But despite being the most deserving of this self-image among this gallery of rogues, she’s hardly alone in her exculpation.
 Every actor in the film seems keenly aware of what a piece of shit they’ve been written to be, and watching them play out each of these lurid beats is immensely entertaining.
 Killer Joe himself, who suffers in recent memory as I compare him to Better Call Saul‘s Lalo Salamanca (Tony Dalton), really doesn’t need to be plausible or likable.
 He just needs to be cool.
 And McConaughey can certainly pull that off, as we know by now.
 This McConaughey was coming off a string of lackluster rom-coms (I still have a nostalgic soft spot for The Wedding Planner), but Killer Joe was an early mark of what would become known as the McConaissance, a string of impressive performances including Mud, Bernie, The Lincoln Lawyer, Magic Mike, True Detective and – yes, definitely this film.

 What kept this review in my drafts for several days is the persistent question of what to say about the meaning of this ugly spectacle.
 I made a passing reference to stepmother Sharla – secretly more involved with the plot than initially revealed – having the tar beaten out of her in one scene.
 But that is the least disturbing thing that happens to her in the deservedly notorious chicken leg scene – a whole new definition of product placement for the ol’ K-Fry-C. Only Tracy Letts, who wrote this when he was 26 and won a Pulitzer many years later (or perhaps Friedkin, who is much older and has swam in these waters before), knows for sure what satirical note he might’ve been trying to hit here (Letts’ hilarious role in Deep Water makes a nice pairing with that question).
-But after a few days of pondering the question, in the end I dismissed the importance of Letts’ intentions and simultaneously concluded he was writing like a machine-learning algorithm trying to maximum trailer trash depravity.
+But after a few days’ consideration, I dismissed the importance of Letts’ intentions and simultaneously concluded he was writing like a machine-learning algorithm trying to maximize trailer trash depravity.
 Which is fine, I suppose, as long as you don’t dwell on it for too long.
 That maximal moment is about Sharla, whom we know almost nothing about except that she has a side-piece (which of course Dottie knows about and doesn’t care).
 Gershon – that excellent and fearless Showgirls and Bound alum – was predictably matter-of-fact about the scene, which she declined to do onstage in 1998 solely because doing it 8 shows a week felt like a bit much.
 But what does the clucksucking actually mean?
 Nothing at all, I’d say.
 Joe is as much a sexual predator and sadist as he is a cool-blooded killer, but we kinda knew that already.
 Dottie, as ever, was a few steps ahead of the rest of her family on realizing that, despite being stashed safely in the next room of a trailer with very thin walls as the whole fowl spectacle played out.
 Dottie was one of the only people we see have a pleasant interaction with Sharla in the film, but she also doesn’t seem to care all that specifically what has happened to her stepmother.
 She recognizes that the rot in her life is everpresent, encompassing every member of her family, and now lives inside herself as well.
 And all that’s left is to slip a finger inside the trigger guard and expiate it.

 FilmWonk rating: 7 out of 10